Vestmannaeyjar – Þar sem hjartað slær…!

 Cancelled for two years in a row

-Sadly, Þjóðhátið 2020 was ultimately cancelled due to the Covid-19 coronavirus pandemic, in spite of efforts to organise it on a much smaller scale.
-For the first time in its nearly 150-year history, Þjóðhátið didn’t happen.
-Not even the eruption of Eldfell could stop the festival from going ahead.
-But this worldwide pandemic has brought everything to a screeching halt.
+Sadly, Þjóðhátið 2020 was cancelled due to the Covid-19 corona pandemic, in spite of efforts to organise it on a much smaller scale.
+For the first time in more than a century, Þjóðhátið didn’t happen.
+Not even the Eldfell eruption could stop the festival in 1973.
+But this worldwide pandemic brought everything to a screeching halt.

 Things were looking hopeful for the summer of 2021.
-The new festival song became another classic and everyone was ready to celebrate.
+Vaccinations were going well and the new festival song, ‘Göngum í takt’ by Hreimur Örn Heimisson, is another one of those classics.
+Everyone was ready to celebrate.
 But less than a week before the start, Þjóðhátið was cancelled again, due to increased gathering restrictions in Iceland.

 Þjóðhátíð 2020.
-Three people defiantly sitting on the slopes of Herjólfsdalur, in front of an empty stage on the Sunday night… Listening to the Brekkusöngur during the live online broadcast.
-At that very moment, ‘Takk fyrir mig‘ by Ingó Veðurguð was echoing through the valley, the Þjóðhátíð festival song of 2020.
+Three people sat defiantly on the slopes of Herjólfsdalur, in front of an empty stage on the Sunday night… Listening to the Brekkusöngur during a live broadcast.
+At that very moment, ‘Takk fyrir mig’ by Ingó Veðurguð echoed through the valley, the Þjóðhátíð festival song of 2020.

 Takk fyrir mig.
 Yndislega Eyja, ég kem aftur til þín.